dschach/dschach/README.md

 - I'm a huge fan of Gearset, and I think that it could work well with Release-Please, even though R-P recommends Squash Merging and Gearset does simple merges.
 It would involve complex linting, possibly, but could enable Salesforce admins/devs to see a concise changelog of all changes pushed to Production with dates!
 - Any other ideas?
 I'm thinking of adding custom metadata to the trigger framework, but there are so many of those around.
 What are the best requirements for a custom metadata driven trigger handler?
 One method per class (like NPSP)?
+- Have you used ApexDox?
+I am thinking of updating it and putting in some cool features.
+What would you like to see it do?
+All my repos have ApexDox sites - [here's a great example](https://dschach.github.io/salesforce-trigger-framework).

 ##### COOL PROJECTS